 - Notify your surgeon if you should develop changes in your health status prior to surgery (cough, fever, sore throat, flu symptoms).

 - After midnight, the day before the procedure, do not have anything to drink or eat (even water), unless instructed by your physician or anesthesiologist.
 Failure to follow these instructions may result in cancellation of your surgery.

 Prior to Your Arrival

-- Dr. Cruise’s office and/or anesthesiologist will call you the day before your surgery to answer any questions.
+- Joseph T Cruise, MD’s office and/or anesthesiologist will call you the day before your surgery to answer any questions.

 - Bathe at home.
 Do not apply cosmetics, lotions, creams or powders to your skin.

 - Dentures should be worn but may be removed in the operating room.

 - Your clothes should be loose-fitting and buttoned in front rather than pulled over the head.

 A member of our staff will greet you and guide you through your admitting forms.
 Please bring photo identification.
 If you wear glasses, be sure to bring them with you.